4. Remain silent

 Your rights

-In most situations, you don't have to answer any questions from the police.
+In most situations, you do not have to answer any questions from the police.
 The Canadian Charter of Rights and Freedoms protects your right to remain silent.
 Anything you say to the police may be used as if you're charged with an .

 If you lie to the police, you can be charged with .

-If you're being or , the police may caution you before asking for a statement but they don't have to tell you about your right to remain silent.
+If you're being or , the police may caution you before asking for a statement but they do not have to tell you about your right to remain silent.

-If you don't ask to talk to a lawyer, the police can keep asking you questions after they have cautioned you.
-But you don't have to answer.
+If you do not ask to talk to a lawyer, the police can keep asking you questions after they have cautioned you.
+But you do not have to answer.

 If you've been detained or arrested, and the police are asking you questions, use your right to counsel.
 Ask to talk to a lawyer right away.